anishjha93/zerocode-wiki/User-journey:-Create,-Update-and-GET-Employee-Details.md

 <img width="504"  height="272" alt="Delete steps" src="https://user-images.githubusercontent.com/12598420/45928093-f2a6f500-bf35-11e8-8d4c-202849917c06.png">

 >
 Done.
-Happy days !
+Happy days!

 ***

 _:::Note:::_

-`verifications` and `assertions` mean the same and are used for the same purpose where,
+Whilst `verifications` and `assertions` mean the same, they are used for slightly different purpose where,
-+ `verifications` is very common as well as easily understandable and
++ `verifications` is widely used and easily understandable wrt a `Spec`
-+ `assertions` term is slightly technical
++ `assertions` is used for `validating` subset of payload/information

 Visit [Verification and validation Wiki](https://en.wikipedia.org/wiki/Verification_and_validation) to understand the difference.
-Zerocode supports both making the testing cycle hassle-free.
+Zerocode supports both which makes the testing cycle a minimum fuss.

 ***